jacobrask/node-upnp-device/README.md

 # Features so far

+* Device and service descriptions.
+* SSDP notifications and replies.
+* Events, subscriptions and control actions.
 * MediaServer:1
- * Device and service descriptions over HTTP.
  * ConnectionManager service.
-* SSDP notifications and replies.

 # Install

 upnp-device is not ready for npm yet, so you need to install manually by cloning this repository.

+Node 0.4.12 is recommended. upnp-device is ___not___ compatible with Node 0.6.x due to some missing UDP features in 0.6.x.
+They are expected to be implemented fairly soon, and then upnp-device will be ported to 0.6.x.

-Additionally, to use the MediaServer device you need to install [redis][http://redis.io].
+Additionally, to use the MediaServer device you need to install [redis](http://redis.io).

 # Documentation

 ## Basic usage

-Node 0.4.12 recommended. upnp-device is ___not___ compatible with Node 0.6.0 due to some missing UDP features in 0.6.0.
+### JavaScript

 ```javascript
 var upnp = require('upnp-device');